 Take the focus away from food and distract yourself by mingling throughout the room.
-While you may feel guilty about that second pecan pie slice, you will never feel guilty about catching up with loved ones!
+While you may feel guilty about that second slice of pie, you will never feel guilty about catching up with loved ones!

 What's On the Thanksgiving Menu?

-From classic Thanksgiving favorites to new school ideas, add these Thanksgiving recipes to your healthy menu.
+Looking for classic Thanksgiving favorites or new school Thanksgiving food ideas?
+Look no further than these healthy Thanksgiving recipes to your Turkey Day menu!

 Cranberry and Feta Farro Salad

 Step aside, traditional cranberry sauce!
 This cranberry and feta farro salad is not only packed with heart-healthy ingredients but overflowing with flavor.
 Offering the perfect balance of salty and sweet, the salad is the perfect complement to the Thanksgiving meal.